-Marine Debris Prevention Clinics
+Marine Debris Prevention Clinics & Virtual Reality (VR) Headsets

-Purchasing an Enviroscape Watershed Model and designing an educational program to discuss storm drains, marine debris prevention, and various BRAC activities & events, has created a greater community awareness of AOC project results as well as the enormous effort behind restoring the river.
-Presenting at various watershed festivals and sharing our clinics with school kids, community groups, businesses, and local activists, has allowed the LoCo 'Yaks to inform others of the river's status, progress, and prospective future, while educating on ways everyone can help protect our waterways.
+Environmental education clinics continued with the Enviroscape Watershed Model and other activities designed for discussing storm drains, marine debris prevention, and various BRAC activities & events.
+This year, we were also able to purchase a 360° sport camera, iPods, and VR headsets so that we can show footage of the Black River and her many restoration projects from the comfort of a meeting or conference.
+Presenting at various watershed festivals and sharing our educational information with schools, community groups, businesses, watershed associates, and local activists, has allowed the LoCo 'Yaks to share the river's status, progress, and prospective future, while educating on ways everyone can help protect our waterways.

-5th Annual Black River Clean-Up (BRCU)
+6th Annual Black River Clean-Up (BRCU)

-In 2017, this event brought in 320 volunteers who removed 14.39 tons of debris from the Black River, her banks and adjacent lands.
-This total includes more than 1,350 pounds of scrap metal and 254 tires that were repurposed or recycled.
-In the last five years, BRCU has removed 86.7 tons of marine debris.
+In May 2018, the BRCU saw 296 volunteers who removed 12.69 tons of debris from the Black River, her banks and adjacent lands.
+This total includes more than 2,610 pounds of scrap metal and 438 tires that were repurposed or recycled.
+In the last six years combined, BRCU has removed 99.4 tons of marine debris.
 Without this group of dedicated and hard-working volunteers, the river would not be nearly as close to de-listing.
-Grassroots community groups are key to the overall success of any environmental rehabilitation/ preservation achievement.
-Those nearest to nature are continuing to make a great effort for change in order for the rehabilitative grant dollars to continue working for the health of the black River.
+Grassroots community groups are key to the overall success of environmental preservation achievements.
+Those nearest to nature are continuing to make a great effort for change so that rehabilitative grant dollars can continue working for the health of the Black River.

-7th Annual Kayak-A-Thon
+8th Annual Kayak-A-Thon

-The City of Lorain hosted the Annual Black River Kayak-A-Thon on Saturday, June 24, 2017, welcoming over 80 racers and casual paddlers to the Black River.
-The Kayak-A-Thon featured competitive races and a casual float for kayakers, canoeists, and SUPers.
-Long and short races were included, each of which was separated into several classes based on type and length of paddle craft.
-There was also a casual float, which allowed participants to view several of the restoration project areas located along the river.
-Casual float participants launched their boats from the Lorain County Metro Parks French Creek kayak launch, located in Sheffield Lake, while racers started at the Lorain Port Authority's Black River Wharf Boat Launch.

-Participants in the float were encouraged to stop at designated locations to learn about the restoration projects and get rubber tokens that were later exchanged for prizes at the awards ceremony, which was also held at the Wharf.
-Racers were awarded prizes for first, second, & third place finishers in both the long and short races.
+The City of Lorain hosted the Annual Black River Kayak-A-Thon on Saturday, August 25, 2018, welcoming approximately 40 casual paddlers to the Black River.
+This year's Kayak-A-Thon was rescheduled due to weather and featured a casual float for kayakers, canoeists, and SUPs, although no SUPs participated this year.
+Float participants launched their boats from the Lorain County Metro Parks French Creek kayak launch, located in Sheffield Lake, and ended at the Lorain Port Authority's Black River Wharf Boat Launch.
+They were also encouraged to stop at designated locations to learn about the restoration projects and get rubber tokens that were later exchanged for prizes at the awards ceremony, which was also held at the Wharf.

-The Kayak-A-Thon is a public outreach activity intended to showcase the restoration work that has been accomplished by the City and other partners on the Black River.
-This restoration work has included the removal of slag (a by-product from ore smelting) from the floodplain; creation of fish shelves near the heron rookery; stream bank stabilization, invasive vegetation removal, and native live-stake plantings.
+The Kayak-A-Thon is a public outreach activity intended to showcase the restoration work that has been accomplished by the City of Lorain and other partners on the Black River.
+This restoration work has included the removal of slag (a by-product from ore smelting) from the floodplain with planting of native grasses & trees; creation of fish shelves near the heron rookery; stream bank stabilization, invasive vegetation removal, and native live-stake plantings.
 The Kayak-A-Thon also serves to encourage water recreation and promote eco-tourism on the Black River.

-Organizational and monetary support for the Kayak-A-Thon included the City of Lorain, Lorain County, Coldwater Consulting, Brown and Caldwell, Amec Foster Wheeler, West River Paddling Co., Aloha SUP, and LoCo 'Yaks.
+Organizational and monetary support for the Kayak-A-Thon comes from specifically appropriated grant funds and is also donated by the City of Lorain, Lorain County, Coldwater Consulting, LoCo 'Yaks, as well as other river & restoration stakeholders.